-The lowest recorded interest rate on a mortgage in Liberia is eight percent, as of September 2016, and requires at least a 20 percent down payment.
+The lowest recorded interest rate on a mortgage in Liberia is eight percent, and requires at least a 20 percent down payment.
 The cheapest newly built house by a developer recorded by CAHF is US$ 20 000.
 Cement prices are higher than the continental average, at US$ 10 for a 50-kilogram bag.

 With an urbanisation rate of 3.20 percent, demand for affordable housing will remain strong, both for rental and purchase.
 Housing microfinance will play an important role in increasing the supply of housing, and efforts to increase access should be undertaken.
 Organisations such as Liberia Enterprise Development Finance Company (LEDFC) offer mortgage products.
 The National Housing Authority (NHA), a state-owned institution, was the only institution providing housing at a large scale.
 In 2014, the NHA finalised a plan for the construction of 5 000 units worth over US$ 50 million.
 This project is financed by Shelter Afrique, a member of the African Union for Housing Finance, and included US$ 29.2 million to commercial banks to give long-term loans to eligible Liberians.
 With a good macroeconomic environment, sound policy, better data and increased access to affordable credit, an enabled housing market can increasingly provide housing that the average household in Liberia can afford.

 Find out more information on the housing finance sector of Liberia, including key stakeholders, important policies and housing affordability: